futchas/futchas.github.io/README.md

 ***

-### Internship in Brazil as software engineer ar Research lab LINCE, „Universidade Federal de São Carlos“ - 07/2012 – 09/2012
+### Internship in Brazil as software engineer at Research lab, „Universidade Federal de São Carlos“ - 07/2012 – 09/2012
 - Development of a web application for multimedia-based content with Grails (Java and Groovy)
 - Frontend using HTML, CSS and JavaScript and a template